Share

 A $160 million funding round in May 2014 suggested that the company was gearing up for action.
 A series of recent interviews with Mullenweg – including one where he officially stated overall market dominance for WordPress as a goal – made the extent of his ambitions even clearer.

-The announcement of the Woo deal—with its implied targeting of the lucrative global e–commerce market—is merely further proof that Automattic is very much in it for the long haul.
+The announcement of the Woo deal—with its implied targeting of the lucrative global e-commerce market—further proves that Automattic is very much in it for the long haul.

 Who is WooThemes?